Skip to content

 Eastman Well-Being

-The Health Promotion Office supports the unique needs of the undergraduate and graduate students on the Eastman School of Music campus.
+Health Promotion supports the unique needs of the undergraduate and graduate students on the Eastman School of Music campus.
 We collaborate with Eastman Performing Arts Medicine Center to provide customized well-being programs and injury prevention initiatives for Eastman students on topics such as hearing conservation, practice room warm-ups, proper ergonomics, as well as yoga and meditation for musicians.
 This web page serves as a resource hub for all initiatives, programs, and services which support Eastman student well-being.

 Injury Prevention